1. INTRODUCTION AND BACKGROUND

 NIHR Academic Clinical Fellowships (ACFs) are specialty training posts that incorporate academic training.
 Both medical and dental ACFs spend 75% of their time undertaking specialist clinical training and 25% undertaking research training.

-ACF posts are only available to medically- and dentally-qualified candidates and are aimed at those who, during the early stages of their specialty training, show outstanding potential for a career in academia.
-ACF posts have a maximum duration of three years, or four years for GPs and GDPs.
-During this time, alongside clinical training, ACFs will be able to develop their academic skills and be supported in preparing an application for a research training fellowship (to undertake a higher research degree).
+ACFs are only available to medically- and dentally-qualified candidates and are aimed at those who, during the early stages of their specialty training, show outstanding potential for a career in academia.
+ACFs have a maximum duration of three years, or four years for GPs.
+During this time, alongside clinical training, ACFs will be able to develop their academic skills and be supported in preparing an application for a research training fellowship (to undertake a PhD or MD).
 Success in these applications is defined as the endpoint of an ACF.

 NIHR does not see immediate success of obtaining a PhD (or postdoctoral) fellowship as the only successful endpoint to an ACF.
 Trainees may need to continue in clinical training before applying for, or taking up, such a training fellowship, dependent on their current situation.
 The uptake of a fellowship, either immediately, or at a later date is considered to be a successful ACF outcome.